frafdez/chatterkb-www/_sass/bootstrap-5.3.3/site/content/docs/5.3/content/tables.md

 ### Captions

 A `<caption>` functions like a heading for a table.
-It helps users with screen readers to find a table and understand what it's about and decide if they want to read it.
+It helandings users with screen readers to find a table and understand what it's about and decide if they want to read it.

 <div class="bd-example">
   <table class="table">